AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 **Custom I/O Overrides**

-GIF supports the "custom I/O" feature via the special ``"oiio:ioproxy"`` attributes (see Sections :ref:`sec-imageoutput-ioproxy` and :ref:`sec-imageinput-ioproxy`) as well as the `set_ioproxy()` methods.
+GIF input and output support the "custom I/O" feature via the special ``"oiio:ioproxy"`` attributes (see Sections :ref:`sec-imageoutput-ioproxy` and :ref:`sec-imageinput-ioproxy`) as well as the `set_ioproxy()` methods.